cardillan/mindcode/doc/syntax/SYNTAX.markdown

 ## Compilation target

 By default, Mindcode produces code compatible with Mindustry version 7, build 146.
 It is possible to generate code for different game versions, including the not-yet- released development (a.k.a. "bleeding edge") version.
-See the [`target` option](SYNTAX-5-OTHER.markdown#option-target) for ways to change the target version, or [Mindustry 8](MINDUSTRY-8.markdown) for more information on running the Bleeding-edge version of the game.
+See the [`target` option](SYNTAX-5-OTHER.markdown#option-target) for ways to change the target version, or [Mindustry 8](MINDUSTRY-8.markdown) for more information on running the bleeding-edge version of the game.

 ## Syntax modes